ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 #### Title Section (advanced, variable)
 This Component will probably hold the Icon, title, description and the actions (maybe along with the used glyphs) of the current context.
-Note that a major part of the work for this components will be to setup a comprehensive set of rules on when to provide and Icon, restrictions of the Title (lengths, nouns vs verbs etc.), restrictions of the description (lengths, when to use etc.) and nature, amount of the actions etc. Note that there is pre-existing work on those
+Note that a major part of the work for this components will be to setup a comprehensive set of rules on when to provide an Icon, restrictions of the Title (lengths, nouns vs verbs etc.), restrictions of the description (lengths, when to use etc.) and nature, amount of the actions etc. Note that there is pre-existing work on those
 subjects: [Feature Wiki](https://docu.ilias.de/goto_docu_wiki_wpage_6080_1357.html).
-However, this is not decided upon and most certainly up for discussion.
+However, this has not been decided yet and is thus most certainly up for discussion.

 Note; One important aspect here, will be to clarify at some point the relation to the [Global Screen](../GlobalScreen).